FunnyRabbitIsAHabbit/CryptoAutotrader/README.md

 ## 🚀 About Me

-I'm a Full Stack Software Engineer, specializing in all things Python.
+I'm a Software Engineer, specializing in all things Python.
 I code a lot, I don't publish my code a lot.
 I also happen to be a domain expert in Business, Economics & Finance, holding both M.Sc. & B.Sc. degrees in relevant fields of study.